All Year: Yes

 WHAT WE OFFER

-There is a small coral reef just 500 metres offshore, where turtles frequent, and nearby but further offshore, are the beautiful sandy beaches and coral reefs of Low Isles and Snapper Island.
+There is a small coral reef just 500 metres offshore, where turtles frequent.
+Nearby but further offshore, where it is safer to swim, are the beautiful sandy beaches and coral reefs of Low Isles and Snapper Island.

 We have a good-sized swimming pool, have a home gym (treadmill u/s at the moment, others OK) and have 3 very different small boats, two of which you may use by yourselves if you have the necessary experience.

 Helpers who value peace and quiet have found ours a good place from which to escape the hostels and chill out for a while.
 Having a car can be useful, however we are not a base from which to sample the Port Douglas night life!